-Our Downers Grove breach of contract & contract dispute lawyers have the skill and experience to put you in the best position to succeed in a cost-effective manner.
+Our Downers Grove breach of contract lawyers have the skill and experience to defend your rights in a contract dispute.
 We are proud of our above-and-beyond client service and will provide you cost-effective representation throughout the course of your matter.

 See below for our other locations.
 If our office locations are not convenient for you, we are happy to speak with you by phone.